Avbillie/README.md-Generator/README.md

 ## License

-This project is licensed under the MIT License - see the file [LICENSE.md]("./assets/LICENSE.md") for details
+This project is licensed under GNU General Public License v3.0 - see the [LICENSE.md](/LICENSE.md) file for details

 ## Contributing